seinecle/blog/_posts/2025-03-10-customer-management-with-stripe.md

 4. **Customer experience post-purchase**
    - The redirection to the app triggers the storing of the hash for this customer as a cookie for the app.
-   - From now on, pages of the app use this cookie at load time to retrieve the customer information : check that the user has enough credits to access features, display csutomer-specific info, etc.
+   - From now on, pages of the app use this cookie at load time to retrieve the customer information : check that the user has enough credits to access features, display customer-specific info, etc.
    - An item is added to the menu with a link to the billing portal where the user can manage its subscription.

 # Technical Highlights: